denten-books/plain-text/4-sign.md

 Synchronization was also needed for Morse code devices, to distinguish non-meaning carrying silence (the receiver is turned off) from the meaning-carrying one (the receiver pauses to indicate a dot).
-The receiving device needed a measure (duration) of silence to differentiate between "dots" and spaces between words, both indicated by silences of different length.
-But if the devices went out of sync, or if communication lagged for some reason, the coherence of the message faltered.
+The receiving device needed a measure, a duration of silence to differentiate between "dots" and spaces between words, both indicated by silences of different length.
+When the devices went out of sync, or if communication lagged for some reason, the coherence of the message faltered.
 Sending and receiving machines had to be tuned to a cadence of common information exchange.
 The system of operators, transmitters, and receivers, was, in aggregate, tuned to a specific but arbitrary rhythm by which certain messages made sense only in particular (also